netenglabs/suzieq/docs/inventory.md

   token: your-api-token-here
   url: http://127.0.0.1:8000
   tag: suzieq-demo    # if not present, default is "suzieq"
-  period: 3600
+  period: 3600 # How frequently Netbox should be polled
 ```

+!!! warning
-If you use a netbox source you need to define an authentication source since credentials al pulled from netbox.
+    Credentials are not pulled from netbox, you will need to define an authentication source under the [auths](#auths) get the nodes' credentials.

-## <a name='device'></a>Devices
+## <a name='devices'></a>Devices

 In this section you can specify some default settings to be applied to set of devices.
 You can bind this settings to a source in the `namespaces` section.